The Solstik Project is a globally-focused, connected-culture initiative that supports civic, economic, and cultural development efforts.

 As the Sun illuminates our world and sustains life, Solstik radiates the force of light into today's modern and connected culture.

-He is proud to have performed his original acoustic piano compositions on college campuses.
-In 2011, he published those works on the album called The Solstik Project Water.
-It's available on iTunes, Spotify and Amazon.
+He's performed his original acoustic piano compositions on college campuses.
+In 2011, he published those works on the Solstik Project titled, Water, which is available on iTunes, Spotify, and Amazon.

 Derran was the lead singer in a rock/rap band that performed regularly on the world renowned 6th St. corridor in Austin, TX.
 He also produces the music you'll find in the Solstik videos and on the website's music page.

-Derran traveled around the world during the last 10 years taking photos on every developed continent; except Antarctica.
-Thousands of his photos are posted to his Flickr page, including images from an African safari in Kenya, a tour through Southeast Asia, visits to a variety of European countries, and a South American excursion to the Amazon River and Machu Picchu.
+Derran traveled around the world during the last 10 years taking photos on all seven continents.
+Thousands of his photos are posted to his Flickr page, including images from an African safari in Kenya, a tour through Southeast Asia, visits to a variety of European countries, a South American excursion to the Amazon River and Machu Picchu, and a voyage to Antarctica.
 He's been throughout the United States taking photos of renowned landmarks and hidden treasures.
 His photos have been featured in Mashable’s Photo Challenge and have been shown at the Touchstone Gallery and other spaces in Washington, DC.

 Some might think of Derran as a jack of all trades, but his degree says Master of Arts — plural.
 He earned his master’s and bachelor’s degrees in Communications from Eastern New Mexico University.
 While in college, Governor Bruce King appointed Derran to serve as a New Mexico Commissioner on Higher Education.
 He was twice elected Student Government President and went on to serve as a Washington Center Fellow in the Office of U.S. Senator Jeff Bingaman.